 These people will have “access to any premises” and can “obtain…access to all information necessary.”
 Article 57 states that the Supervising Authority is the sole arbiter of what is deemed necessary.

 Used for Good?

 The E.U. has, overnight, created a position that is indebted to itself, answerable only to itself, and exists only through its own munificence, and that has the power to enter any premises where data may be kept and take whatever data they feel necessary.

 Does this still sound like a victory for the little guy?
-Does it even remotely resemble the best interest of the individual?We value your comments!
-Please weigh in on our comment section below.
+Does it even remotely resemble the best interest of the individual?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com